A crash in Toronto

 3:00 another pole-balancing act and the bicycle has derailleur gears but the cyclist isn’t using them effectively — starts in a middle gear, then appears actually to shift down as he speeds up.

 3:15 A crowd of cyclists is waiting and not one is poised to restart efficiently.
 They start out awkwardly and slowly.
 The clip cuts off just as another cyclist is about to cut across at speed in front of them, having ignored a traffic signal and riding the wrong way.
 This is the only bicyclist in the video who displays a bike-handling skill: efficient pedaling.
-But the Netherlands does not support faster urban cycling either with infastructure or with education, and when this is so, faster cyclists tend to become outlaws.
+But the Netherlands does not support faster urban cycling either with infrastructure or with education, and when this is so, faster cyclists tend to become outlaws.

 3:50 cyclist is off the saddle but she put the wrong foot on the ground when she stopped, and doesn’t turn the cranks backward to starting position.